- What is a crypto trading license and why it matters

 - Operating as a centralized exchange (CEX), OTC desk, or P2P platform

-- Some may also offer wallet or custodial servic
+- Some may also offer wallet or custodial services

 Key requirements for obtaining a crypto exchange license

-- Prepare a detailed White Paper, or business plan, before applying
+- Prepare a detailed White Paper or business plan before applyingg

 - Develop AML/KYC policies, cybersecurity and compliance procedures (often with external advisors)

-- Obtain approvals from regulatory authorities (VARA or FSRA)
+- Obtain approvals from regulatory authorities (VARA, DFSA, or FSRA)

 - Rent a physical office